udacity/ud615/labs/monitoring-and-health-checks.md

 > The `healthy-monolith` Pod logs each health check.
 Use the `kubectl logs` command to view them.

-## Tutorial: Experiment with Readiness and Liveness Probes
+## Tutorial: Experiment with Readiness Probes

-In this tutorial you will get to observe how Kubernetes responds to failed readiness and liveness probes.
-The `monolith` container supports the ability to toggle the HTTP status code returned for the `/healthz` and `/readiness` endpoints.
+In this tutorial you will observe how Kubernetes responds to failed readiness probes.
+The `monolith` container supports the ability to force failures of it's readiness and liveness probes.
+This will enable us to simulate failures for the `healthy-monolith` Pod.

 Use the `kubectl port-forward` command to forward a local port to the health port of the `healthy-monolith` Pod.